 Once a decision to project-base units has been made but before the process begins, the Murfreesboro Housing Authority will electronically submit required information to HUD (see PIH Notice 2015-05 or successor requirements) at least 14 calendar days before issuing an RFP or selecting based on previous competition.

 If the Murfreesboro Housing Authority will be selecting proposals under A(1) of this section, the Murfreesboro Housing Authority will issue a Request for Proposals (RFP) inviting interested owners to participate in the Project-Based Voucher Program.
-In the Project-Based Voucher Program, assistance is attached to the and may be in the form of existing housing, newly constructed housing or rehabilitated housing.
+In the Project-Based Voucher Program, assistance is attached to the project and may be in the form of existing housing, newly constructed housing or rehabilitated housing.
 The RFP may include all forms of housing or individual forms (e.g., newly constructed housing only).

 The Murfreesboro Housing Authority will advertise the RFP in the Daily News Journal, which is the newspaper of general circulation for the jurisdiction, once a week for three (3) consecutive weeks.
 Applicants shall have thirty (30) days from the last date of publication to respond by submitting their applications.
 Only applications submitted in response to the advertisement will be considered.